Wacken Open Air: Event area

 Wacken Open Air's event area is divided into several structurally separated sections.
 Since 2014, only one major security check is performed upon entering the grounds, after that, only the festival wristbands are checked.

 Special features of the W:O:A include the Wackinger area, which resembles a medieval market and contains specialty food and beverage stalls as well as the Wackinger Stage, where matching music is played.
 Various walking acts also entertain the audience.
 This area borders on the Wasteland designed by the Wasteland Warriors, where a post-apocalyptic world and stage (Wastelandstage) styled in homage to the Mad Max franchise is set up.

 The area in front of the main stages comprises both the Bavarian beer garden and a large shopping mile called Metal Markt.
 There are also various food stalls, the Wacken Foundation Camp, ATMs, and the Movie Field, where Heavy Metal documentaries and feature films are screened.

-The most important stages, the focal point of the festival, are located in the so-called Infield, which can be reached only via the Center.
-In addition to these stages, it also hosts food and beverage stalls.
+The most important stages, the focal point of the festival, are located in the so-called Infield, which can be reached only via the Centre.
+In addition to these stages, it also has food and beverage stalls.